leotrs/blog/content/read.md

 ## Papers

+1. Abu-El-Haija, Sami, Bryan Perozzi, and Rami Al-Rfou. **Learning edge representations via low-rank asymmetric projections.** Proceedings of the 2017 ACM on Conference on Information and Knowledge Management.
+ACM, 2017.

 1. Ahmed, Nesreen K., Ryan A. Rossi, Theodore L. Willke, and Rong Zhou. **Revisiting Role Discovery in Networks from Node to Edge Roles.**
    (2016).